These 11 innovative fundamental technologies are shaping the future of ecommerce

 The big picture

-New technologies alone aren’t the only factor that influences consumer behavior.
-‘Macro’ factors like the global economy, labor markets, commodity prices, or supply disruptions all have great sway.
+New technologies alone aren’t the only factor that shapes consumer behavior.
+‘Macro’ factors like the global economy, labor markets, commodity prices, or supply disruptions all have great influence.

 New technology is a worthwhile investment if it helps your business:

-- Optimize operations, and enable better or more efficient service
+- Optimize its operations, and enable better or more efficient service

-- Protect or win back market share from competitors, including brick-and-mortar stores.
+- Protect or win back market share from your competitors

 Figure 1.
 Drone deliveries are increasing rapidly at 53.9% CAGR to 2028 [Fortune Business Insights].